Cityscapes#

 datum project export -f cityscapes -- --label-map mycolormap.txt

-or you can use original cityscapes colomap:
+or you can use original cityscapes colormap:

 datum project export -f cityscapes -- --label-map cityscapes